Dale Watson (singer): Biography

 He moved to Los Angeles in 1988 on the advice of Rosie Flores and soon joined the house band at North Hollywood's now-legendary alt-country venue "The Palomino Club".
 He recorded two singles for Curb Records in 1990 and 1991, "One Tear at a Time" and "You Pour It On and I Pour It Down", and appeared on the third volume of the compilation series A Town South of Bakersfield in 1992.
 Not long after, he moved to Nashville and spent some time writing songs for the Gary Morris publishing company where his first daughter was born.

 Watson relocated to Austin, Texas, where he formed a backing band called The Lone Stars.
 He scored a deal with Hightone and released his debut album, Cheatin' Heart Attack, in 1995.
 It was greeted with enormous acclaim for the vitality Watson brought to his vintage-style material and performances and also featured a dig at mainstream country in "Nashville Rash".
 Follow-up album Blessed Or Damned appeared in 1996 and continued in a similar vein, as did 1997's I Hate These Songs.
 His next release, The Truckin' Sessions, appeared on Koch in 1998 and was devoted entirely to that distinct country subgenre of truck-driving songs and soon after, his second daughter was born.
 Watson attended truck driving school about the time his first album came out and later obtained his commercial driver's license; he often drives the band bus when on tour.

-The singer is also featured in the Zalman King documentary "Crazy Again", chronicling his (Watson's) breakdown after his girlfriend Terri Herbert died in a car accident in September 2000.
+The singer is also featured in the Zalman King documentary Crazy Again, chronicling Watson's breakdown after his girlfriend Terri Herbert died in a car accident in September 2000.
 Every Song I Write Is For You was released in 2001 as a tribute album.